Jahangir-Alam-Noman/oculus-interactive-website-server-side/README.md

 Website link : https://product-sales-64a4b.web.app/

-==> In dashboard option user  can  preview his/her order and  also  able to delete any order
+==> In dashboard, user  can  preview his/her order and  also  able to delete any order

-==> User can give his/her valuable comments and rating
+==> User can give his/her valuable comments and ratings

 ==> Admin can create admin  and user but user  will not create any admin